manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 04 (2.1) - Introduction to Principles.md

 ## Views Of The User

-There are three different roles a hum an can play:
+There are three different roles a human can play:

 1. **Processor**: